FREE SHIPPING on orders over $75 International: over $250

 Yun, on the other hand, is much more abstract and is more of a feeling, or a knowing, than it is anything of the physical realm.

-In music, the term Yun is used to define a certain rhythm that coats the listener with delight.
+In music, the term Yun refers to a rhythm that leaves the listener in delight.

 Yun is indeed a very poetic word, and when it comes to the feeling we get from tea the best way to describe it would be a gracefulness that all of the qualities exhibit, tying together taste, aroma, mouthfeel, and the feeling we get after sipping the tea.